LIPS-scheme/lips/README.md

 If you use server you will need to enable CORS if your website is on different domain, because load will use AJAX to get the files.

-**NOTE:** as of now there is other solution, but it may change new version 1.0 is out.
+**NOTE:** as of now there is not other solution, but it may change when version 1.0 is out.
 Because the files use syntax extensions that modify the parser you can't combine those files into one bigger file.
 Here is issue
 [Make parser ES generator #80](https://github.com/jcubic/lips/issues/80) that will make this possible.
-Other idea is to add data-path="" attribute on script that that will bootstrap the system from that path.
+Other idea is to add `data-path=""` attribute on script tag that will bootstrap the system from given path.

 Running programmatically: